j-marple-dev/SLAMBOX-SDK/docs/index.md

 # Welcome
 Wecome to SLAMBOX documentation.
-SLAMBOX is your all-in-one solution for seamlessly connecting LiDAR devices, processing SLAM algorithms, and effortlessly transmitting results through serial or Ethernet communication.
+SLAMBOX is your all-in-one solution for seamlessly connecting LiDAR devices, processing SLAM(Simultaneous Localization and Mapping) algorithms, and effortlessly transmitting results through serial or Ethernet communication.
 Designed with simplicity in mind, SLAMBOX empowers you to focus on your application, unleashing the true potential of LiDAR technology.

 ![SLAMBOX](sbox_board_rev2.png){width=40%}